wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-python-create-deploy-flask-app.md

 The first deployment will take some time, as it will create a virtual environment, install packages, etc.

 Visual Studio doesn't show the progress of the deployment.
-If you'd like to review th

 Browse to the Azure URL to view your changes.